darrylgleason/UCI_Wine/README.md

-This work is used to evalute the University of California Urvine (UCI) Machine Learning Repository "Wine" data set (https://archive.ics.uci.edu/ml/index.php).
+This work is used to evaluate the University of California Irvine (UCI) Machine Learning Repository "Wine" data set (https://archive.ics.uci.edu/ml/index.php).
 The intent is to evaluate various classification models and accurately predict a wine's class based on 13 features including its alcohol content, color intensity, etc.

 The data is imported and processed before a (1) k-nearest neighbors (kNN) and (2) support vector machine (SVM) model are used to make predictions.
 Both methods' hyperparameters are chosen using grid-searches with cross-validation.